morse-simulator/morse/doc/morse/what_new.rst

 -------

 - MORSE is mature! stable release !
-- Unit-test coverage has been substentially improved
+- Unit-test coverage has been substantially improved
 - Documentation of component is now partially auto-generated: this should bring a better, up-to-date, complete documentation, including code examples
 - MORSE has a new logo!